 Run Flutter Integration Tests On Real Devices- 3 Easy Steps!

-But now, flutter integration with open-source command line-utility called Sylph has made things more seamless.
-This out-of-the-box integration with AWS Device Farm will enable you to run tests on real devices that will give you a clear picture of the app performance.
+But now, flutter integration with an open-source command line utility called Sylph has made things more seamless.
+This out-of-the-box integration with AWS Device Farm will enable you to run tests on real devices that will give you a clear picture of the app’s performance.

 What is Sylph, and how it will be useful?

-AWS Device Farm provides a massive pool of Android and iOS devices for running integration tests on many real devices in one-go.
+AWS Device Farm provides a massive pool of Android and iOS devices for running integration tests on many real devices in one go.
 This is one of the best options that will help you ensure that your release builds are thoroughly checked before pushing out the app from the store.
-Previously, there was no quick way to use AWS Device Farm for flutter integration as the AWS Device Farm’s support list included Appium and native test only.
-And flutter driver testers were not in the list of the supported framework!
+Previously, there was no quick way to use AWS Device Farm-flutter integration as the AWS Device Farm’s support list included Appium and native tests only.
+And flutter driver testers were not on the list of the supported framework!